 So on this particular day, Homer and I were enjoying our walk when out of the corner of my eye I saw a bird flying across the lake.
 It wasn’t one of the regular residents of the lake (a Canadian goose or Mallard duck), and as I got a closer look, I saw that it was a beautiful Great Blue Heron.
 I’ve seen Blue Herons at the lake before so it didn’t surprise me to see him there, and as I focused on this amazing bird flying, I saw that he had a large fish in his beak.
 I smiled, thinking to myself, “The lucky, skillful fisherman is going to have a really good supper tonight.”

-Homer and I took a few more steps and we came up on a father and his son.
-Next thing I knew the boy took off in a fast sprint, in huge excitement as he followed the path around the lake and get a better viewing of the majestic bird having it’s dinner.
+Homer and I took a few more steps and came upon a father and his son.
+Next thing I knew the boy took off in a fast sprint, following the path around the lake to get a better view of the majestic bird having its dinner.
 As his father passed us, I asked, “Did you see the bird catch the fish?”
 The father replied, “Yes, my son is fascinated with the bird and has been watching it ever since we got here.”

-I had to giggle at myself because no more than 15 minutes before I witnessed this amazing adventure unfolding, I was having a conversation with myself about how tired I was.
-And I really didn’t want to go exercise today.
-I realized that had I not been there, I would have missed these wonderful moments.
-And just by seeing how the boy’s excitement had propelled him to this wonderful adventure he was having, I could have the same excitement and sense of adventure when I exercised.
-By approaching exercise as this boy approached this bird, with alacrity and purpose, looking at it as though I was a child, how much more fun and adventure I could have.
+I had to chuckle at myself because no more than 15 minutes before I witnessed this amazing scene unfolding, I was having a conversation in my head about how tired I was.
+And how I really didn’t want to go exercise today.
+But had I not gone for that walk, I would have missed these wonderful moments, missed seeing how the boy’s excitement had propelled him to have this wonderful adventure.
+I realized then that I could bring the same excitement and sense of discovery to exercising, approaching it as this boy approached this bird – with alacrity and purpose.
+Looking at it as though I was a child, I saw how much more fun was possible.